 #3 10th, 11th or 12th Marks

-Most of the US universities only consider only your undergraduate – B.Tech or BE degree – marks.
+Most of the US universities only consider your undergraduate – B.Tech or BE degree – marks.
 Some Universities do ask for the 11th and 12th grade scores, but very few consider these scores while making a decision.

 #4 Undergraduate GPA / Percentages